Space-based optical lattice clocks as gravitational wave detectors in search for new physics: Sensitivity curve for SGWB with a single OLC detector

 \section{Sensitivity curve for SGWB with a single OLC detector}

-We adopt the OLC detector scheme proposed by Ref.~\citep{Kolkowitz2016RN2902} as shown in Fig.~\ref{fig:detector_config_single}, that two spacecraft, each carrying an OLC and connected by a laser link, are placed in the Earth's rotational orbit.
+We adopt the OLC detector scheme proposed by Ref.~\cite{Kolkowitz2016RN2902} as shown in Fig.~\ref{fig:detector_config_single}, that two spacecraft, each carrying an OLC and connected by a laser link, are placed in the Earth's rotational orbit.
 The arm length between two spacecraft is $5 \times 10^{10}$\,m, which is much longer than the baseline on Earth.
 Passing GWs will induce relative motion between the two spacecraft, leading to an effective Doppler shift in the frequency of the laser between them.
 This frequency shift can be measured by the two synchronized OLCs, so to detect GWs.

 GWs affect spacetime through the metric,